Asian Boyz: Membership

-Hereafter they are also known to have members in Indiana Indianapolis and Fort Wayne, Minnesota, New York, Texas, and Massachusetts as well as within the U.S. Armed Forces.
+They are also known to have members in Indianapolis and Fort Wayne, Indiana, as well as Minnesota, Omaha, New York, Texas, and Massachusetts.
+Additionally, the gang is known to have members within the U.S. Armed Forces.

 Rivalries

-Many members of the Asian Boyz has been in a long conflict with the Wah Ching gang.
-One of the first shootouts between the two gangs occurred in the 1990s in an El Monte pool hall.
+Many members of the Asian Boyz have been in a long conflict with the Wah Ching gang.
+One of the first shootouts between the two gangs occurred in December 1993 in an El Monte pool hall.
 An Asian Boyz gang member, Lea Mek, was killed by Wah Ching gang member Chieu Luong Yang.

-Another shootout between the two gangs occurred in San Marino that led to the deaths of two youths at a San Marino High School graduation party in June.
+Another shootout between the two gangs that occurred the same year was in San Marino that caused the deaths of two youths at a San Marino High School graduation party in June.
 After an investigation by the authorities, police claimed that when the Asian Boyz gang members arrived at the party, they noticed that Wah Ching gang members were there, prompting them to leave and return with weapons.
 At least nine gang members were arrested, and police seized five weapons from homes searched in conjunction with the arrests.
 The shootouts between the two gangs were called "Summer Madness" by the Asian Boyz gang.